How to Build a Wall Shelf

-This versatile cherry shelf goes together in a few hours, and with a quick-drying finish you can have it on the wall in a day.
+This versatile, cherry wall shelf goes together in a few hours, and with a quick-drying finish you can have it mounted in a day.
 The extra-wide top makes it perfect for vases, antiques and collectibles.

 Sure, you can buy a shelf similar to this one at a discount store, but you won’t be able to choose the size or finish.
 We designed ours with a wider top to hold vases and other collectibles, but you can make yours bigger or smaller.
 Plus, you can finish it to match your room.
 The shelf is versatile and goes together fast—it would make a great gift.
 We made our shelf from cherry, but you can also make it from oak or pine for about half the cost.